ihsn/sdcAppDocs/_build/html/_sources/setup.rst.txt

-Setup anonymization problem
+Setup Anonymization Problem
 ============================

-Based on the analysis of the disclosure scenarios (see ), the user needs can make the variable selection in *sdcApp* and set some other parameters in order to define the so-called SDC problem.
+Based on the analysis of the disclosure scenarios, the user needs can make the variable selection in *sdcApp* and set some other parameters in order to define the so-called SDC problem.
 Once the data is loaded and prepared, the tab *Anonymize* shows a variable selection matrix in the main panel.
 The right sidebar